ktb13/cheat_sheet/cheat_sheet.md

 "git revert" Creates a new commit that is the opposite of the given commit

 "git push" Pushes all changes made to work, ready to be saved on a remote repository.

+"git branch <newbranchname>" Creates a new branch

+"git branch" Gives info on which branch you are in

+"git checkout <branchname>" Switches to a different branch

+"git checked -b <newbranchname>" Creates a new branch and switches to that new branch

+"git push origin <branchname>" Saves changes to a branch on github that is not master

+"git merge <branchname>"  Combines two branches